adityaranade/website-academic/content/post/IPL/index.md

 {{< /math >}}

-We run this model on 11 years of the data available and we get the credible interval for the posterior probabilities of finishing at each of the position
+We run this model on 11 years of the data available (2011 - 2021) and we get the credible interval for the posterior probabilities of finishing at each of the position

+{{< figure src="/ipl/pos1.png" caption="Probabilities for team finishing first during the league stage" numbered="true" >}}

-The horizontal line indicates the plausible values for the probability and black point indicates the estimated value of the probability from the available data and model used.
+The horizontal line indicates the plausible values for the probability of team finishing in a particular position and black point indicates the estimated value of the probability from the available data and model used.

 We can see the probability of being runner up is higher than the probability of finishing as winner or 3rd place which seem to have almost the same probability.
 This means the team finishing at the top of the table at the end of the league will more often go on to lose in the playoffs (finish as runner up or $3^{rd}$ place) at the end of the tournament.

-So probably the best team in the league does not win the tournament.!

 Isn't it surprising?
 It surely is.
 Let us look at some of the reasons this might be the case.
 More often than not, the team which finishes at the top of the table during the league stage accumulates most of the points during the early stages and tends to lose steam towards the business end of the tournament.
 It might be a case of peaking too early.
 There might be some other psychological impact that might be worthwhile to study.

+So probably the best team in the league (team finishing first during league stage) does not win the tournament.!

+Let us perform the same analysis for the team which finishes at second position in the league stage.
+We will use the same model used for the team finishing first at the league stage.
+Using data from 11 years, we get the following plot

+{{< figure src="/ipl/pos2.png" caption="Probabilities for team finishing second during the league stage" numbered="true" >}}

+We can see the probability of being winner is higher than the probability of finishing as runner's up or 3rd place.
+This means the team finishing second in the league stage will more often go on to win the tournament.

 With this being said, the team which finishes the league stage at second position has the highest probability of winning the tournament.